eat. SLEEP. run.

 benefits for life

-Sleep just is awesome isn't?
+Sleep just is awesome isn't it?
 When we sleep we repair damaged cells, we boost our immune system, we recover and we recharge our cardiovascular system for the next day.
 Getting a good nights sleep on a regular basis can help reduce your risk of heart disease, diabetes and a bunch of other ailments.
 Getting a good nights sleep can help ya be more productive and improve concentration.
 I could go on and on about all the awesome benefits of sleep but that might put you to...well...sleep.

 The conclusion here is that ya should probably make sleep a priority and get into the habit of setting up a before bed routine!